Blizzard of Ozz: "Suicide Solution"

-2002 reissue
+Songwriting credits

 In 1986, Daisley and Kerslake sued Osbourne for unpaid royalties, eventually winning songwriting credits on Blizzard of Ozz and Diary of a Madman.
 Subsequently, a 2002 reissue was made of these albums which replaced Daisley and Kerslake's original bass and drum parts with new parts recorded by Osbourne's then-current drummer Mike Bordin and bassist Robert Trujillo.
 The 2002 reissue also included new backing vocals from singers Mark Lennon and John Shanks.

 Osbourne's wife and manager, Sharon, claimed at the time that it was Ozzy, not she, who was responsible for the decision to re-record the parts, stating "because of Daisley and Kerslake's abusive and unjust behaviour, Ozzy wanted to remove them from these recordings.
 We turned a negative into a positive by adding a fresh sound to the original albums."
 However, Osbourne contradicted this claim in his 2009 autobiography I Am Ozzy, stating that the decision to re-record the original bass and drum parts was Sharon's decision, and that he "didn't have anything to do with" it.
 He said his wife "just snapped" and had it done without his knowledge.
 He also stated that "a sticker was put on the covers telling everyone about it", although the sticker was not initially placed on the re-issue and was only placed on the covers at a later date due to fan outcry over the altered recordings.

 In 2003, Daisley and Kerslake's lawsuit was dismissed by the United States District Court in Los Angeles.
 This dismissal was upheld by the US Court of Appeals for the Ninth Circuit.
 With regard to the reissue, Ozzy stated to The Pulse of Radio, reiterating a conversation with Sharon, "You know what, whatever the circumstances were, I want the original thing back."
 The 30th Anniversary release of Blizzard of Ozz and Diary of a Madman contains the original recordings, not the 2002 remixes.